python-arq/arq/README.md

 ```

 You can then enqueue the jobs with just `python demo.py`, and run
-the worker to do the jobs with `arw demo.py`.
+the worker to do the jobs with `arq demo.py`.

+`arq --help` for more help on how to run the worker.

 ## TODO